Rudymaze/Rudymaze/README.md

 - 🌱 Currently learning: Advanced Frontend Development Techniques
 - 🔭 Working on:  I'm working on a project, a web video call app, where I will hone my skills and improve.
-- 🌍 Languages: HTML, CSS, JavaScript, React.js
+- 🌍 Languages: HTML, CSS, JavaScript, React.js, TypeScript, Next.js
 - 📫 How to reach me: njockrudiger4@gmail.com
 - ⚡ Fun fact: 🧠 I’m a curious problem-solver who codes in JavaScript/React, explores libraries, work with teams, and still finds time to teach my knowledge